simao-ferreira/dotfiles/documentation/PACKAGES.md

 Opposite to normal behavior, conky on Manjaro i3 is configured `/usr/share/conky/` and then auto started on`/.i3/config`, the script used to run it is found on `/usr/bin/`.
 On Mi3 there are two conky setups, one for cheat sheets and another to settings.
 By modifying the `/usr/bin/` file relative to the launcher is possible to ignore one, or both.
-* Not in use, ytop is used for terminal and polybar scripts for desktop info

 ## Feh
 [Feh](https://feh.finalrewind.org/) is image viewer, light and powerful is also used for launching wallpapers.
 ```
 # pacman -S feh
 ```